by Suzanne Carter

 As I approach my 80th birthday on April 2, I think I can honestly say that I don’t have a bucket list of things I still want to do.
 In a way, that is disappointing as I thrive on goals and challenges.
 I’d like to write another book or two and add to my understanding of the mediumship of old, but there do not seem to be enough people interested in that topic.
 White Crow has published four books dealing specifically with the old mediumship in recent years – my book “Resurrecting Leonora Piper,” Zofia Weaver’s book, “ Other Realities?
 The Enigma of Franek Kluski’s Mediumship,” Erlendur Haraldsson’s “Indridi Indridason: The Icelandic Physical Medium,” and N. Riley Heagerty’s “Portraits from Beyond: The Mediumship of The Bangs Sisters,” but none of them, Jon Beecher of White Crow informs me, has done well enough to motivate him to publish any more books on mediumship, at least in the immediate future.
 I’m slowly working on a book tentatively titled “Just Flush My Ashes Down the Toilet,” although I am not sure I’ll ever finish it.

 - Have you found that people seem more concerned about how something is said rather than what is said?
-(They may believe a blog or Facebook posting or a New York Times article but not a highly reputable medium) If so, can you expound on that a little for us?
+(They may believe a article or Facebook posting or a New York Times article but not a highly reputable medium) If so, can you expound on that a little for us?

 The problem is that journalists and authors are supposed to straddle the fence and offer balance in their writing.
 Dr. Gary Schwartz once pointed out to me how ridiculous this approach is.
 For example, if his investigation of a particular medium favored the medium, he was made out to be an advocate of the medium and a debunker was called in to counter his testimony.
 In television presentations, it turned out to be Schwartz and the medium vs. the debunker, the desired result being a standoff and the viewing public uncertain as to what to believe.
 It should have been the medium vs. the debunker with Schwartz as the judge, the end result being a preponderance of evidence in favor of the medium.
 All those pioneers I mentioned were called Spiritualists and discredited because they found in favor of spirits and survival.
 Apparently, they were, like today’s parapsychologists, supposed to sit on the fence forever.
 The subject matter is just too complex for most journalists to deal with, especially when there are time and space limits in the reporting.